gulfaniputra/nihongogaku-app/README.md

 _**Note:** this project is a work in progress_

-Nihongogaku app is a spartan Laravel CRUD web application for collecting user's favorites Japanese Linguistic concepts.
+Nihongogaku app is a spartan Laravel CRUD web application for collecting student's favorites Japanese Linguistic concepts.

 ## Table Of Contents